carolabutera/ngimu_upperlimb/README.md

 * connect an IMU
 * go to Settings-> Send Rates-> set the desired frequency for Sensor, Rotation Matrix and Linear Acceleration

-Before running the code, make sure to be connected to "NGIMU Network" (password: "xiotechnologies").
+NB: Before running the code, make sure to be connected to "NGIMU Network" (password: "xiotechnologies").